InsanusMokrassar/ktgbotapi/README.md

 separate getting updates for media groups - they are accumulating with debounce in one second (for being sure that all objects of media group was received).

-Updates polling also support `UpdatesFilter` but you must not use it and can get updates directly in `UpdateReceiver`, which you will provide to `startGettingOfUpdates` method
+Updates polling also support `UpdatesFilter` but it is not required to use it and you can get updates directly in `UpdateReceiver`, which you will provide to `startGettingOfUpdates` method

 ### Webhook set up